-- -F, --onefile Create a one-file bundled executable. - --specpath DIR Folder to store the generated spec file (default: current directory) - -n NAME, --name NAME Name to assign to the bundled app and spec file (default: first script's basename) - --contents-directory CONTENTS_DIRECTORY For onedir builds only, specify the name of the directory in which all supporting files (i.e. everything except the executable itself) will be placed in.
+-D,onedir Create a one-folder bundle containing an executable (default) -F,onefile Create a one-file bundled executable. specpath DIR Folder to store the generated spec file (default: current directory) -n NAME,name N AME Name to assign to the bundled app and spec file (default: first script's base-name) contents-directory CONTENTS_DIRECTORY For onedir builds only, specify the name of the directory in which all supporting files (i.e. everything except the executable itself) will be placed in.
+Use "." to re-enable old onedir layout without contents directory.